 At the same time, however, there is something dramatically “new” as well.
 God reveals to you who you are, but because we commonly have such a reduced vision of our own identity, his revelation necessarily blows our schemes out of the water.
 No one believes more in your greatness than he, but “greatness” for God is almost always different than how we conceive it.

 The moment you allow his gaze to penetrate into your heart is the moment when you can say goodbye to any form of routine, swimming-down-the-stream kind of lifestyle.
-Christian life is by nature an adventure, so you had better be prepared.
-For a while, my plan was to be a normal, Texan businessmen.
-After state jumping a few years in the US, 4 years in Peru and now 3 years in Italy, you can probably guess that I threw the old plan out the window a long time ago; and, I couldn’t be happier doing so.
+The Christian life is by nature an adventure, so you had better be prepared.
+For a while, my plan was to be a normal, Texan businessman.
+After state-jumping a few years in the US, 4 years in Peru and now 3 years in Italy, you can probably guess that I threw the old plan out the window a long time ago; and, I couldn’t be happier doing so.

 Here is a larger portion of the text from Augustin’s The Confessions, chapter 10.
 It’s worth taking a few minutes to read and meditate.